microsoft/Open-Use-of-Data-Agreement/O-UDA-1.0.md

     1.3 This O-UDA does not restrict your use, modification, or distribution of any portions of the Data that are in the public domain or that may be used, modified, or distributed under any other legal exception or limitation.

-2. **No Restrictions on Use or Output**
+2. **No Restrictions on Use or Results**

     2.1.
 The O-UDA does not impose any restriction with respect to:

       2.1.1. the use or modification of Data; or

-      2.1.2. the use, modification, or distribution of Outputs.
+      2.1.2. the use, modification, or distribution of Results.

 3. **Redistribution of Data**